Characteristics of the breed

 Tonkinese cat – interesting facts

 - The name of the breed refers to the Gulf of Tonkin or Tonkin – the historical name of the northern part of Vietnam.
-However, Tonkinese have never had anything to do with Vietnam.
+However, Tonkinese cats have never had anything to do with Vietnam.

 - Before the Tonkinese cat was named Tonkinese, it had been called Tonkanese.
 The name referred to an American musical “South Pacific” about an island on which “half-breeds” were not discriminated.
 The contemporary name of the breed was introduced in 1971.